Larder Love

 Stuff some into a pitta with chicken or pork.

-Smooth the chutney out with your processor and add some yogurt to form a spicy, fruity and super creamy dip.
+Smooth the pineapple chutney out with your processor and add some yogurt to form a spicy, fruity and super creamy dip.

 Serve this chutney with pork chops or a pork tenderloin.
 The zing of the pineapple is just perfect with pork.